pekeler/foxx-mailer-mandrill/README.md

-# The SendGrid Mailer App
+# The Mandrill Mailer App

 The Mandrill mailer app provides a Foxx script and `Foxx.queues` job type for sending transactional emails with [Mandrill](https://mandrill.com/).